Band Pull-Apart

 Can vary hand position for different emphasis.

-Mistakes to watch for on the Band Pull-Apart
+When to Use the Band Pull-Apart

 Band too strong for optimal results.